Port Olry

 Panorama of the beautiful beach at Port Olry © Jessica Palmer

-I swayed gently in the hammock fronting Chez Louis restaurant at Port Olry, around an hour’s drive from the main town of Luganville on the Island of Espiritu Santo in Vanuatu.
+I swayed gently in the hammock fronting Chez Louis Restaurant at Port Olry.
+You’ll find it around an hour’s drive from the main town of Luganville on the Island of Espiritu Santo.
 Trillian (nearly two years old) happily laid with me, which was unusual for her.
 I was unsure if it was the location, the gentle swaying, or the biscuit I gave her.
+Possibly all three, but most probably the biscuit.

-The top-quality lunch of crab and locally grown salad I had just enjoyed at the restaurant ensured I was too full to move so the snorkelling we had planned would have to wait.
+The top-quality lunch of crab, chips and salad (from plantation to plate) I had just enjoyed at the restaurant ensured I was too full to move, so the snorkelling we had planned would have to wait.

 port olry